Family Therapy

 8 week program.
 Calm Kids is a weekly group therapy course designed to teach children strategies on how to take control over anxiety symptoms.
 Children will learn how to cope with fears and worries, identify anxiety triggers, how to relax the mind and body and maximize their self-confidence.

-8 week program.
-This program is designed for teens ages 13-16 experiencing difficulties related to sleep, including daytime sleepiness, trouble waking in the morning, difficulty falling asleep and waking in the middle of the night.
+The six-week program is designed for teens ages 12 to 17 experiencing difficulties related to sleep, including daytime sleepiness, trouble waking in the morning, difficulty falling asleep and waking in the middle of the night.
 The goal of this group is to give teens the tools and strategies they need in order to get more sleep and better quality sleep.

 Learn more about